 A number of unpaid volunteer officers and committees have made significant contributions of their time toward developing and achieving the Trust's goals and objectives.
 Contributions of donated services that create or enhance nonfinancial assets, or that require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation, are recorded at their fair values in the period received.
-During the year ended December 31, 2015, there were no donated services that met the reporting requirements.
+During the year ended December 31, 2020, there were no donated services recorded.